JRoush/COEF-Intermediate-Example/Readme.txt

         COEFPATH - the path (relative or absolute) of your COEF directory OBSEPATH - the path (relative or absolute) to the OBSE source code directory containing 'Common' and 'OBSE' subdirectories
         OBLIVIONPATH - the path to your Oblivion\ directory
-4. Create an Oblivion\Data\OBSE\Plugins\COEF_Example folder, and copy the Settings.ini to it from your working directory
+4. (Optional) Rename COEF_Example.sln to the project name of your choice.
+All internal strings (log file names, plugin name provided to OBSE, etc). should automatically reflect whatever name you choose.
+5. Navigate to your Oblivion\Data\OBSE\Plugins\ directory and create a new folder called COEF_Example, or whatever name you chose in step 4.
+Copy the Settings.ini to this new folder from your working directory.
-5. In your working directory, open COEF_Example.sln in Visual Studio and begin development.
-You may get an error the first time you compile the solution, compile it at least twice before troubleshooting.
+6. Open the solution in Visual Studio and begin development.
+You may get an error the first time you compile the code;
+    compile it at least twice before troubleshooting.